(866) 615-9507

 • Tax Implications: Benefits from individual policies are generally tax-free, whereas employer-sponsored benefits are often taxed because the employer pays premiums.
 This tax impact can reduce the actual amount you receive when you need it most.

 • Customization: Individual policies allow for greater customization, letting you select the benefit period, waiting period, and coverage amount that fits your needs.
-Employer-sponsored plans, on the other hand, offer little flexibility as the company offers a choice of standard plans to all employees.
+On the other hand, employer-sponsored plans offer little flexibility as the company provides all employees with a choice of standard plans.

 • Definitions and Eligibility: Employer-sponsored plans may have more restrictive definitions of a disability, making it harder to qualify for benefits.
 Individual policies often provide broader definitions, offering greater protection.